HumanCellAtlas/metadata-schema/docs/snyk_security_updates.md

    - Assign `Security` label to the PR
    - Check what tests use the dependencies changed by the bot.
    - `git checkout` to that branch to get the changes locally.
+   - Change the base branch to "develop"

 1. Check tests locally

    - Run the affected tests manually to check that they run fine.
 If any test has broken, avoid next steps and issue a ticket with the structure outlined at the end of this document.

-1. Merge Pull Request to master
+1. Merge Pull Request

-   - Check that there are no conflicts, fix them if there are, and merge (Hint: there shouldn't be any, so check thoroughly)
+   - Check that there are no conflicts, fix them if there are, and merge.
-   - **DO NOT DELETE BRANCH**
+   - If this is a high security issue, proceed to step 5.
+Else, go to step 6.

 1. Merge Pull Request to the other environments